Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Methods

-Each intervention is summarised by $f_{\text{SUM}}$, which maps an intervention to a structured summary:
+To implement hierarchical summarisation, we break the summarisation down into a series of extraction and aggregation steps.
+First, create structured summaries of individual interventions.
+Each debate intervention is summarised by $f_{SUM}$, which maps an intervention to a structured summary:

-Taking inspiration from studies of policy bargaining in political institutions \cite{thomson2006research,thomson2012new}, we adopt the following structure for our summaries:
+Drawing on research from legislative bargaining and policy negotiation~\cite{thomson2006research,thomson2012new}, we decompose each intervention according to: the issues raised, positions taken, arguments presented, and proposals offered.
+While this literature typically focusses on measuring actors' policy positions and saliences for predictive modelling, we adapt these concepts into an explicit structural template for summarisation:

-This structure is intended to focus the final summary on the substantive aspects of the debate interventions, specifically the issues raised, positions expressed, arguments presented, and proposals put forward by the speakers.
-It also serves to guide the \textit{evaluation} of summaries by focusing on these key components (see Section \ref{sec:evaluating_summaries}).
-After the first intervention summarisation step, a debate is represented as a set of structured summaries:
+This structure provides the scaffolding for hierarchical summaries, constraining each step to a simpler, more tractable task.
+We rely on this existing structure from bargaining research to distinguish our approach from prior work applying hierarchical methods to LLM summarisation~\cite{chang2024booookscore}, where arbitrary chunking (e.g., by chapter) failed to mitigate positional bias.
+It is intended to focus the final summary on the substantive aspects of the debate interventions, specifically the issues raised, positions expressed, arguments presented, and proposals put forward by the speakers.
+Each component is semantically complete and comparable, providing simpler aggregation and comparison of relevant information.